-This facility opened January 20, 2004 at 2525 Muzzy Street which is the northwest corner of Gilbert and Muzzy Streets.
+This facility opened January 20, 2004 at 2525 Muzzy Street.
 The award winning structure is 9,000 square feet in space that includes a front porch as part of the east (front) entrance and a covered deck leading to the west entrance.
 According to the Choctaw fire Marshall, the occupancy capacity for the building is 600 people.
 We have about 60 chairs of various styles and 20 low stools situated throughout the open area for customers.
 The meeting room is a large room and will seat between 60 and 100 people depending on the room set-up.